-UTOPIA's capital assets, net of depreciation, were \$59.8M at year-end.
-Types of assets include outside plant (fiber and conduit), inside plant (electronics), customer premise equipment, construction in progress and other miscellaneous assets.
+UTOPIA's capital assets, net of depreciation, were \$58.3M at year-end.
+Types of assets include outside plant (fiber and conduit), inside plant (electronics), customer premise equipment, construction in progress, intangible leased assets, and other miscellaneous assets.

-As of June 30, 2021, UTOPIA's outstanding debt amounted to \$347.8M. \$177.7M (revenue bonds payable) is secured by the 11 pledging members' sales tax pledges. \$165.8 million is due to the pledging cities for their actual payments of those sales tax pledges plus accrued interest.
+As of June 30, 2022, UTOPIA's outstanding debt amounted to \$357.3M. \$175.2M (revenue bonds payable) is secured by the 11 pledging members' sales tax pledges. \$182M is due to the pledging cities for their actual payments of those sales tax pledges plus accrued interest.
 The debt to the pledging member cities is subordinate to the revenue bonds and is not required to be repaid until the revenue bonds are paid in full.